Prekshita12/ImageSliding/README.md

 # ImageSliding
-Sliding a image using only css
+Sliding a image using only Html Css